bmfrosty/SimpleBX/README.md

 ### [Initiative]()

-Players should take turns doing a d6 roll-off with the referee.
+Players should take turns doing a d6 roll-off with the referee.<br/>
 If the player is controlling a human PC, they win ties verses the referee.

 ### [Player Combat]()